patrickarlt/acetate-site/src/documentation/external-data.md

 ### Dynamic Data

 You can also use functions that query data dynamically at build time.
-This is great for things that need to come from external sources like an API or a database but don't need to be always up to date.
+This is great for content that comes from external sources like an API or a database but don't need to be always up to date.

 <code class="filename">acetate.config.js</code>